Rising-Stars-by-Sunshine/Poblem-Set-2/README.md

 **Figure 2: Confusion matrix from random forest classifier**

-Source: from the [analyze data](linear_model.Ridge(alpha=.5)) for 'Machine Learning for Prediction' part of the assignment; data sourced from [the World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)
+Source: data sourced from [the World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) and matrix created with [Scikit Learn](https://scikit-learn.org/stable/modules/ensemble.html#forests-of-randomized-trees).

-Figure 2 is a confusion matrix for the random forest classifier algorithm.
+Figure 2 is a confusion matrix for the random forest classifier algorithm for GDP prediction.
 This is useful to see how suitable this algorithm is for the problem.
-We can see that the proportion of true positives to all positives is 6:1, so there is relatively high precision.
-The proportion of true positives to those belonging to the positive class is also 6:1, so recall is also relative high.
-This means that the random forest classifier could be a good algorithm to predict the future GDP of Korea.
+The x-axis is predicted label and the y-axis is true label.
+0 represents a decrease in GDP and 1 represents an increase in GDP.
+The precision is TP/TP+FP = 6/7 = 0/86.
+The recall is T/TP+FN = 6/7 = 0.86.

 references: https://www.v7labs.com/blog/confusion-matrix-guide